chusqui/perl-style-guide/README.md

 * Use strict and warnings (or better, Modern::Perl "$year") unless you want to summon the dark spirits and you really know what you're doing.

-* Favor the use of Moose, Mouse, Mo or similar instead of classic Perl OOP.
-  Join the revolution moose.perl.org

 * Use the alternate infix if / unless syntax when working with single statements.

 ```perl